Ball State teams up with Letterman and RLL Racing

 Program Director Dan Marino says it’s major leg up for his students.

-“The opportunities with an organization like RLL learning an industry skill set that they can use after they graduate, all on a basis of their skill in a game to get here, I think is pretty remarkable,” said Marino.
+“The opportunities with an organization like RLL learning an industry skill set that they can use after they graduate, all on a basis of their skill in a game to get here, I think is pretty remarkable,” Marino said.

 RLL team co-owner and notable Ball State alum David Letterman says it was a no brainer to team up.
 He believes this is just the beginning for Esports.

 “I think this is the way of all sports.
-I think this is going to be the equivalent, if not the traditional, way into sports,” said Letterman.
+I think this is going to be the equivalent, if not the traditional, way into sports,” Letterman said.

 The technology is amazing.
 The racing simulator specifically, gives real drivers another avenue to get track time.
 Letterman says the gaming technology is almost unbelievable.

 “I still have a clock radio I can’t set.
 So, this is amazing, beyond amazing.
-And changing out from under us by the second really,” said Letterman.
+And changing out from under us by the second really,” Letterman said.

 A part of this new partnership with RLL Racing is the opportunity for students to be involved with RLL at community events.
 There are also two $5,000 scholarships up for grabs for two members of Ball State’s varsity Esports team through the 2025-26 academic years.
 Letterman thinks that money will be put to good use.